zvakanaka/rpi-oled/README.md

 ## What is this?

-A NodeJS driver for I2C/SPI compatible monochrome OLED screens; to be used on the Raspberry Pi!
-Works with 128 x 32, 128 x 64 and 96 x 16 sized screens, of the SSD1306 OLED/PLED Controller (read the [datasheet here](http://www.adafruit.com/datasheets/SSD1306.pdf)).
+A NodeJS driver for I2C/SPI compatible monochrome OLED screens.
+Only I2C is supported at this time.
+Compatible with Raspberry Pi, Works with 128 x 32, 128 x 64, 96 x 16 and 64x48 sized screens, of the SSD1306 OLED/PLED Controller (read the [datasheet here](http://www.adafruit.com/datasheets/SSD1306.pdf)).

 This based on the Blog Post and code by Suz Hinton - [Read her blog post about how OLED screens work](http://meow.noopkat.com/oled-js/)!